pixincreate/Automeet/README.md

 *Q*: **How do I create the EXECUTABLES**?
 *A*: `.exe` has been created using *[pyinstaller](https://pypi.org/project/pyinstaller/)*.

-### Feature updates(will be added - Online classes continues to to be conducted everywhere):
+### Feature updates(will be added - If Online meetings continues to to be conducted everywhere):
 - Auto attendance (for students) that puts Present Sir / Mam on behalf of you.
 - Make the UI interactable by replacing CLI with GUI.
 - Add option for placing Meet links along with the Calendar scheduled links in meet homepage with the help of GUI.(Major update)